SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 always add a description to your arguments.

 You can also see that there are two more arguments that we didn't define: `-Help` and `-Version`.
 These arguments are automatically added by Ookii.CommandLine.
-So, what do they do?

-If you use the `-Help` argument (`./tutorial -Help`), it shows the same message as before.
-The only difference is that there's no error message, even if you omitted the `-Path` argument.
-And even if you do supply a path together with `-Help`, it still shows the help and exits, it doesn't run the application.
+We've already seen what `-Help` does: it shows the usage help.
+Even if you supply other arguments along with `-Help`, it will still show the help and exit; it doesn't run the application.
 Basically, the presence of `-Help` will override anything else.

 The `-Version` argument shows version information about your application: